chiwenshi/INFO_6205_502/README.md

 > You can alert each parameter and view the result from the chart.

-> Attention: you should click the confirm button twice at first.
+> Attention: you should click the confirm button twice to see the diagram.

 ## Installation
     Download AlgorithmOfFinalProject to your laptop, and in the Eclipse EE,